 October is Domestic Violence Awareness Month, and one of the lesser-known types of domestic violence is financial abuse.
 This can leave victims in a financial crisis, with low credit scores, high amounts of consumer debt, and little to no money in the bank.
-We will outline how to recognize financial abuse and what to do about it if it happens to you.
+American Consumer Credit Counseling is here to outline how to recognize financial abuse and what to do about it if it happens to you.

 Definition of Financial Abuse